burlachenkok/exploring-python3/python3-note.md

       print(line)
 ```

-The reason for closing files and closing existence in general is the following: Some objects contain references to external resources such as open files in the filesystem.
+The reason for closing files and closing in general is the following.
+Some objects contain references to external resources such as open files in the filesystem.
 These resources are freed when the object is garbage-collected, but since garbage collection is not guaranteed to happen, such objects also provide an explicit way to release the external resource, usually with a `close()` method.

-This design demonstrates that garbage collection is not a universal solution for all situations and all different types of resources.
+This design demonstrates that garbage collection is not a universal solution for all situations and for various types of resources.

 ## Defaultdict